 North Carolina law provides generous protections for debtors against harassment, coercion, and misrepresentation by debt collectors.
-While there are any number of ways a debt collector can run afoul of these statutes, one of the more obvious is to attempt to collect a debt that has already been paid.
+While there are any number of ways a debt collector can run afoul of these statutes, one of the more obvious is to attempt to collect a paid debt.
 Whether the debt collector is the actual creditor or a collection agency, such action violates North Carolina law.
-The Raleigh attorneys of Maginnis Law can assist you with recovering actual and statutory damages as a result of such misrepresentation.
-To speak with an attorney regarding your debt collection violation claim, call the firm at 919.480.8526 or 919.526.0450.
+The Raleigh attorneys of Maginnis Howard can assist you with recovering actual and statutory damages as a result of such misrepresentation.
+To speak with an attorney regarding your debt collection violation claim, call the firm at (919) 526-0450.
 You may also send a confidential email regarding the facts of your case using our contact page.

 N.C.
 Gen. Stat. § 75-54(4), part of the North Carolina Debt Collection Act, provides that it is a violation of state law for a creditor to “falsely [represent] the character, extent, or amount of a debt against a consumer or of its status in any legal proceeding.”
 A similar rule is found at N.C.
 Gen. Stat. § 58-70-110 – a provision of the North Carolina Collection Agencies, which, as its name implies, pertains to collection agencies.
 These statutes render it unlawful for someone to attempt to collect a satisfied debt by representing that it was not paid.
 It is irrelevant whether the collector actually believe the debt is unpaid because the debt collection statutes provide a “strict liability” scheme.
 This means that the debtor does not need to show ill will or bad intentions.

 Violation of the debt collection statutes allows a debtor to recover actual damages as well as statutory damages and attorneys’ fees.
 A single violation permits recovery of statutory damages of anywhere from $500 to $4,000.
 If several violations have taken place, you may have a significant claim against the creditor.